-Before the pandemic, New Caney ISD knew students’ mental and physical well-being needed support from a reliable SEL program
+Before the pandemic, New Caney ISD knew students’ mental and physical well-being needed support from a reliable program

 The Covid-19 pandemic may be on everyone’s minds right now, but school districts grappled with another pandemic before the virus changed our world.
 School violence incidents such as the Parkland School shooting were increasing, and students’ physical and mental well-being were at critical levels.

-In the 2018-2019 school year, to measure its students’ mental health and well-being, New Caney ISD partnered with Panorama, a data collection system, to gather information from 10,000 students whose results highlighted significant SEL deficits.
+In the 2018-2019 school year, to measure its students’ mental health and well-being, New Caney ISD partnered with Panorama, a data collection system, to gather information from 10,000 students whose results highlighted significant emotional-skill deficits.

 Despite the challenges presented when schools went remote in March 2020, New Caney ISD expanded the 7 Mindsets program district-wide in the fall of 2020.